-Stage 2 Appropriate Assessment (AA) has been undertaken alongside the Draft Plan.
+Stage 2 Appropriate Assessment (AA) has been undertaken alongside the preparation of the Plan.
 The requirement for AA is provided under the EU Habitats Directive (Directive 1992/43/EEC).
 The emerging conclusion of the AA is that it will not affect the integrity of the Natura 2000 network24.